Deliver “Delight and Passion” to people

 Yumeki Kusumoto

-Project planning, displays planning, creative direction
+Planning, displays planning, and creative direction.

 Akane Yamaguchi